RebelToolbox/RebelDocumentation/tutorials/assets_pipeline/importing_audio_samples.rst

 Supported files
 ---------------

-Godot provides three options to import your audio data: WAV, Ogg Vorbis and MP3.
+The Rebel Editor provides three options to import your audio data: WAV, Ogg Vorbis and MP3.

 Each has different advantages.